PINCHED NERVE IN THE NECK

 Discectomy

 A discectomy involves removing the portion of a herniated disc that is pressing on a nerve.
-This procedure can be performed using minimally invasive techniques, often through a small incision, which reduces recovery time and scarring.
+Doctors perform this procedure using minimally invasive techniques, often through a small incision, which reduces recovery time and scarring.
 Patients typically experience significant pain relief shortly after the surgery.

 What Happens During an Endoscopic Discectomy?